prototypefund/Digital_Bargeld-docs/onboarding.rst

 ===========

 Bug tracking is done with Mantis (https://www.mantisbt.org/).
-All the bugs are then showed and managed at ``https://bugs.gnunet.org/``, under the "Taler" project.
-A registration on the Web site is needed in order to use the bug tracker.
+All the bugs are displayed and managed at ``https://bugs.gnunet.org/``, under the "Taler" project.
+A registration on the Web site is needed in order to use the bug tracker, only read access is granted without a login.

 .. _Continuous-integration: